nikunjsanghai/Intermediate_Programming_Cplusplus/Week1/Notes.md

 sum = 11.5
 ```
 ### Promotion of Variable in Function Overloading
 How does Function Overloading work?
 Exact match:- (Function name and Parameter)
 If a not exact match is found:–
-               ->Char, Unsigned char, and short are promoted to an int.
+1)Char, Unsigned char, and short are promoted to an int.

-               ->Float is promoted to double
+2)Float is promoted to double

 If no match is found:
-               ->C++ tries to find a match through the standard conversion.
+3)C++ tries to find a match through the standard conversion.

-ELSE ERROR
+4)ELSE ERROR

 [link](https://owlcation.com/stem/Function-Overloading-in-C-with-Example) [link](https://www.programiz.com/cpp-programming/function-overloading) [link](https://www.programiz.com/cpp-programming/default-argument) [link](https://www.geeksforgeeks.org/function-overloading-c/) [link](https://www.geeksforgeeks.org/function-overloading-in-c/)
 ### Default Arguments:
 If a function with default arguments is called without passing arguments, then the default parameters are used.However, if arguments are passed while calling the function, the default arguments are ignored.